VeriorPies/ParrelSync/README.md

 <br>
 </p>

+## Features
+1. Test multiplayer gameplay without building the project
+2. GUI tools for managing all project clones
+3. Protected assets from being modified by other clone instances
+4. Handy APIs to speed up testing workflows
 ## Installation
 1. Backup your project folder or use a version control system such as [Git](https://git-scm.com/) or [SVN](https://subversion.apache.org/)
 2. Download .unitypackage from the [latest release](https://github.com/VeriorPies/ParrelSync/releases) and import it to your project.